8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Secure and tight ring from Four Words

 Below is an image of one of the rings we made that sits flush in its setting.
-Notice how the prongs are tightly holding the diamond around the girdle (the outmost edge of the diamond).
+Notice how the prongs tightly hold the diamond around the girdle (the outmost edge of the diamond).

 Example 3: Misalignment